 The requirement that physical therapists must complete a certain number of supervision hours seems reasonable especially within the context of the military.
 However, when the state of Utah amended its physical therapy statutes in April 2014 to include dry needling in the scope of PT practice, the 250 hours of required supervision created a lot of confusion.
 Since dry needling was just approved, who would be considered qualified to offer meaningful supervision in the state?

 Another questionable regulation in Maryland is that the 40 hours of theoretical education “must be done either “in person at a face-to-face session; or in real-time through electronic means that allow for simultaneous interaction between the instructor and the participants.”
-It is hard to understand why the Board of Maryland Board of Physical Therapy Examiners requires that dry needling theoretical education has to be live when you can complete an entire transitional Doctor of Physical Therapy online!
+It is hard to understand why the Board of Maryland Board of Physical Therapy Examiners requires that dry needling theoretical education has to be live when you can complete an entire transitional Doctor of Physical Therapy mostly online in a hybrid format!
 To assist PTs licensed in Maryland to meet this “live” requirement, Myopain Seminars offers monthly live webinars at the recommendation of the PT Board, but do these webinars really guarantee that students are actively engaged in the live online educational activity?
 How does the board’s requirement of live theoretical education protect the public?
 Is there any guarantee that once students log onto a live webinar, they actually attend the webinar?
 What would stop a PT from logging in and next, mow the lawn, read a book, relax at the beach, go skiing, etc.” How does that protect the public?
 Is this situation any different than when pharmaceutical companies used to offer “educational activities” in a nice Caribbean resort where the only requirement for a physician was to sign in on a sheet in an otherwise empty room with a tv and a video?

 Once Myopain Seminars provided all theoretical lectures to the students, the passing rate for the theoretical examinations increased from 76% to 98%!
 How much more protection would be required to make sure the citizens of Maryland would be safe when treated with dry needling by a Maryland-licensed PT?